Wilkes Bashford

-Wilkes Bashford was a clothing retailer headquartered in San Francisco, California, United States.
-In November 2009, it was acquired by Mitchells Stores.
+Wilkes Bashford is a luxury clothing retailer in San Francisco, California, United States.

+History and operations

-The flagship store was opened in 1966 by its namesake Wilkes Bashford.
-It is favored by some prominent individuals such as former San Francisco Mayor Willie Brown.
+The flagship store was opened in 1966 by its namesake, Wilkes Bashford.
+It is favored by some prominent individuals, inckuding former San Francisco mayor Willie Brown.

 The original store is in the Union Square Shopping District in San Francisco, California.
-Later the company expanded to Stanford Shopping Center in Palo Alto, California.
+Later, the company expanded to Stanford Shopping Center in Palo Alto, California, opening a 25,000 -square-foot flagship store on November 13, 2024.

-It sold brands such as: Brioni, Brunello Cucinelli, Ermenegildo Zegna, Loro Piana, Kiton, Missoni, Pucci, Oxxford Clothes, Oscar de la Renta, Valentino, and more.
+It carries brands includibg Brioni, Brunello Cucinelli, Ermenegildo Zegna, Loro Piana, Kiton, Missoni, Pucci, Oxxford Clothes, Oscar de la Renta, Valentino, and more.
 The store has a shoe department featuring Manolo Blahnik, Christian Louboutin, Bontoni, John Lobb, and Gravati.

-The store's namesake Wilkes Bashford died of prostate cancer on January 16, 2016, at the age of 82.
+The store's namesake, Wilkes Bashford, died of prostate cancer on January 16, 2016, at the age of 82.

 Controversies

-In 1985, founder Wilkes Bashford and partner Jack Guillaume were charged with cheating the City of San Francisco out of $1 million in rent.
+In 1985, founder, Wilkes Bashford; and partner, Jack Guillaume, were charged with cheating the City of San Francisco out of $1 million in rent.

 In popular culture

-Wilkes Bashford merchandise is an "addiction" for a wealthy closeted gay character, Beauchamp Day, in Armistead Maupin's eponymous first book from the Tales of the City series, which is set mostly in San Francisco.
+Wilkes Bashford merchandise is an "addiction" for a wealthy closeted gay character, Beauchamp Day, in Armistead Maupin's eponymous first book from the Tales of the City novel series, which is set mostly in San Francisco.